 - Late on tax returns

 - Constantly surprised by large tax bills

-If you are experiencing any of the above, examine these two things – your time and your budget.
+If you are experiencing any of the above, you should examine your time and your budget for accounting.

-If the answer is yes – DIY approach might be the best fit for you at this time.
+If the answer is YES – a DIY approach might be the best fit for you at this time.